 - If you commute less than 5kms one way to work you may qualify for a discount of 5% off most coverages

 - If you keep your policy with Heartland for three years you can qualify for a discount of 5% and if you remain for 7 years you can qualify a 10% discount off most coverages.

-- Retirees can qualify for a discount of 10% off a specific coverage
+- Retirees can qualify for a 10% discount on Accident Benefits coverage

-- If your vehicle has a qualifying theft deterrent system a 20% discount will apply to a specific coverage
+- If your vehicle has a qualifying theft deterrent system, a 20% discount will apply to Comprehensive coverage

 - Approved winter tires allow for 2% discount off most coverages